Minhal128/Nspire-app/README.md

-# Nspire - Property Management Mobile App
+# Inspire - Property Management Mobile App

 A professional React Native mobile application built with Expo SDK 54 for property inspection and management.